MuhammadSamir451/Cancer-detection-using-Histopathological-Image/README.md

 ---

 ## ✅ Conclusion
 The CNN model demonstrated that even a relatively simple architecture can achieve high performance in cancer detection tasks.
-Future improvements could include experimenting with **VGG16, ResNet, or EfficientNet** and applying **data augmentation** to improve generalization.

 - note **if you want to jump directly to the link skipping the code running here it is 👉 http://127.0.0.1:7860**